oVirt/ovirt-site/source/uncategorized/debugfrontend.html.md

 *   `gwt:debug` launches Development Mode via gwt-maven-plugin
 *   `gwtdev` profile adds extra Java sources and resources necessary for debugging
-*   `gwt.noserver` tells Development Mode that the application is already deployed on JBoss AS (don't use embedded Jetty instance to serve web application)
+*   `gwt.noserver` tells Development Mode that the application is already deployed on JBoss AS (don't use embedded Jetty instance to serve application content)

-You should now see following output in console: `Listening for transport dt_socket at address: 8000`
+You should see following output in console: `Listening for transport dt_socket at address: 8000`

 ### Step 2 - Connecting to Development Mode from Java IDE